Koshkaj/expensebot/README.md

 Regarding the unit tests, I did not spend too much time to have 100% coverage becuase this task is for demonstration purposes.

+Logging is another thing to point out, currently I am using the logger provided by echo but would be better to have `slog` or `uber-go/zap` for structurized logging

 ### Author: Davit.K